bigicoin/uBlock/README.md

 ***

-##### uBlock Simple
+##### simpleBlock

-uBlock Simple is a very close variation to uBlock Origin.
+simpleBlock is a very close variation to uBlock Origin.
 As of right now, the only difference is that the whitelist site button becomes a global on/off switch instead.
 I started this project out of a personal pet peeve, that I dislike whitelisting random sites. (usually because a site asks to be whitelisted or I can't see their content) I'd much rather globally switch it off for a while, browse sites, and globally switch it back on later.
 This way I know that I'm safe from that site in the future (should they